 These guys usual have the biggest and shiniest and best of everything, well at least everything that can be seen – they have the right car, the right clothes and he will probably buy you a hugely shiny hideous designer bag with the biggest logo on it he could find (you will say thank you and graciously accept it, carry it around with pride whenever you’re out with him, or if you think he can handle it, let him know it’s not your style and you might like something a little more subtle).

 Then you get to his house and it’s a shared studio apartment with 4 other Asians and a mattress on the floor, some crap toilet paper and no frills noodles stashed next to the kitchen/his bedroom/stolen sugar packets from cafes.
 This is one of the biggest mysteries of Asians to me, why would you put what everyone can see above your own comfort at home?
 No idea.

 I always see the shocked look on my dates face when they see I have my own room and an apartment filled with furniture and (most shocking of all) only one tasteful designer bag where the label is barely seen.

-The shitty tiny apartment is my suggestion why Asians always seem to be out and never at home, take a look around the cbd at 1am on a weeknight and they are just out roaming around, drinking coffee and chatting and why wouldn’t they want to avoid their home?
+The shitty tiny apartment is my suggestion as to why Asians always seem to be out and never at home, take a look around the CBD at 1am on a weeknight and they are just out roaming around, drinking coffee and chatting and why wouldn’t they want to avoid their home?
 Their BMW is more comfy then the apartment they live in.

 Just keep in mind when around his family and friends, let him pick up the bill, I made the mistake of paying my own way into a club once when out with “The One” he later told me I embarrassed him in front of his friends as the man should pay for the woman.